amandogra/amandogra.github.io/_posts/2009-01-14-happy-new-year.markdown

 [![](http://1.bp.blogspot.com/_s5GVahsJtq0/SYvzYI8vkcI/AAAAAAAAA6c/WDmHfimIeKM/s320/100_0150.JPG)](http://1.bp.blogspot.com/_s5GVahsJtq0/SYvzYI8vkcI/AAAAAAAAA6c/WDmHfimIeKM/s1600-h/100_0150.JPG)

 Year 2008 is a history now.
 We have left it behind but, the memories are still fresh.
-Like anybody else can say, "A lot has happened to me in this year".
+Like anybody I else can say, "A lot has happened to me in this year".
 In this post I am posting some of the photographs of the last trip which I had to my home.